 Attis

 Greece from 1500 to about 50 BCE.
 The direct forerunner of Dionysus, from Adonis, Smyrna, the myth related to Tammuz.
 Tammuz is one of high antiquity, dating from 4000 BCE or possibly earlier.
-(10) Both Tammuz and Ishtar were non-Semitic, the name derived from Akkadian Dumuzi, meaning the Son of light, the only Son, the bright and morning star.
-(2)
+(13) Both Tammuz and Ishtar were non-Semitic; the name derived from Akkadian Dumuzi, meaning the Son of light, the only Son, the bright and morning star.
+(2) The Abrahamic religions are built on the stories of rebirth, renewal, and reincarnation of Attis.

 — Yes, also born of a virgin on December 25, the Winter solstice